btrask/lsmdb/README.md

 - It doesn't support MDB's dup-sort.
 - Some minor APIs simply aren't implemented/exposed yet.
 - It uses scalars instead of enums to specify scan directions.
 For example, `lsmdb_cursor_next()` accepts `+1` (next) or `-1` (previous).
 A wrapper supporting existing `MDB_cursor_op`s is included.
+- Each transaction keeps a cursor for cases where it needs to use one internally, to avoid frequently allocating and freeing memory.
+The cursor is also available to clients in case they want to use it briefly.

 LSMDB has many shortcomings and isn't intended to be production-ready.
 However, I think it demonstrates a viable approach for a simple, reliable and high-performance LSM-tree in around 800 lines of code (not counting the code for MDB, which itself is quite small).